 Attribution: © British Geological Survey / NERC.
 All rights reserved.
 Licensor www.scran.ac.uk

 More details on sites where you can find copyright free images and the Creative Commons licence can be found below..

 A deep link is a hypertext link to a page on a website that is not its homepage.
 Some sites prohibit deep linking as it means readers will not see advertisements placed on the homepage.
 Deep linking is often used by lecturers to provide links to individual electronic articles.
 It is good practice to provide a reference for the link, and also to inform students that they will need to log in to access the article.
 For example:

 Hofmann, D. 2016, "The Development of Neolithic House Societies in Orkney.
 Investigations in the Bay of Firth, Mainland Orkney (1994–2014)", Archaeological Journal, , pp. 1-2.
 You will need to log in to UHI to access this article.

 Please see the section on creating stable URL's for more information.

-Sometimes lecturers put digital copies of material on Blackboard that is not covered by the CLA HE Licence.
+Sometimes lecturers put digital copies of material on Brightspace that is not covered by the CLA HE Licence.
 You may still use this work if you have permission from the copyright owner.